exploratory-io/book/tutorials/quick-start.md

 ## Separate a column into multiple columns

-Let's take a look how you can separate a column into multiple columns.
+Let's take a look at how you can separate a column into multiple columns.

 Here, ORIGIN_CITY_NAME column contains both city names and US State names.

 ![](images/quick-start-17.png)

-Let's say you want to see which US States have the most flights  leaving from.
+Let's say you want to see which US States the most flights departed from.
 You want to extract only the US State part of the text in this column.

-For this, you can simply separate this column by setting a separating character, in this case that is a 'comma'.
+For this, you can simply separate this column by setting a separating character, in this case that is a 'comma', into two columns, one for city names and another for US state names.
 To make this operation easier to see, let's go to Table view first.

-Then, select 'Separate' -> 'Separate to Columns by' -> 'Comma(,)' from the column header menu.
+Then, select 'ORIGIN_CITY_NAME column, and select 'Separate' -> 'Separate to Columns by' -> 'Comma(,)' from the column header menu.

 ![](images/quick-start-18.png)